|

 left India when he became part of the CBC band and spent a good

-time of his initial years in the United States touring various parts of the country.
+touring various parts of the country.
 But he is no longer part

 of the troupe.
 He now works with Deutsch Advertising, owns a recording